All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 The masculine embodies obligations because he must; the feminine embodies options because she may.

-While one’s value derives from action, the other is a coveted prize in and of itself.
-The entire point of competent masculine gardening is to grow meaningful feminine roses: desirable just because they're beautiful.
+While one’s value derives from productive output, the other is a coveted prize in and of itself.
+The entire point of competent masculine gardening is to grow meaningful feminine roses.
+Why do you want roses?
+Just because.
+They’re a goal in and of themselves.
+Power must act to be valuable; beauty simply is valuable.

-Male accomplishment informs male value, whereas women are valuable simply by being.
-Women are born, men are made.
+Similarly, male accomplishment informs male worth (becoming), whereas women are valuable simply by being.
 One force proves itself through motion, the other generates gravity by existing.
-In cosmically comparable fashion, order is exclusively established through maintenance and effort, whereas chaos is what happens when you do nothing.

 This dynamic is found from bedroom to body politic.
-Conservatism's utility lies in what it defends and protects, while liberalism's appeal requires no marketing campaign; its rewards are self-evident in their attractiveness.
+Conservatism's utility lies in what it defends and protects while liberalism's appeal requires no marketing campaign.
+Its rewards are self-evident in their attractiveness.
+Sames as roses.

 Shockingly, you don't have to convince people to desire the increasing rights and privileges that accompany safety and wealth!
-When people need not bear heavy burdens, they overwhelmingly opt not to.
+When people don’t need to bear heavy burdens, they choose not to.
 This scales to the national level.

 A societal predilection for liberalism naturally develops as abundance and stability permit.
 This pattern goes back centuries across civilizations and cultures.
-It is neither good nor bad, it simply is.
+It’s neither good nor bad, it simply is.

 To swim left is inevitable as one succeeds.
 To swim too far left is to erode under the weight of your own victories.
 To never swim left is to stagnate.
 As with all things, the dosage determines the poison.